Introduction to Transformers: an NLP Perspective: Syntax-aware Models

 We can write this tree structure as a sequence of words, syntactic labels and brackets via a tree traversal algorithm, as follows

-\begingroup \endgroup This sequence of syntactic tokens can be used as an input to the system, that is, each token is represented by word and positional embeddings, and then the sum of these embeddings is treated as a regular input of the encoder.
-An example of the use of linearized trees is tree-to-string machine translation in which a syntax tree in one language is translated into a string in another language \citep{li-etal:2017modeling,currey-heafield:2018multi}.
-Linearized trees can also be used for tree generation.
-For example, we can frame parsing tasks as sequence-to-sequence problems to map an input text to a sequential representation of its corresponding syntax tree \citep{vinyals-etal:2015grammar,choe-charniak:2016parsing}.
-See Figure \ref{fig:tree-linearization-for-t2s-and-parsing} for illustrations of these models.
-It should be noted that the methods described here are not specific to Transformer but could be applied to many models, such as RNN-based models.
+\begingroup \endgroup This sequence of syntactic tokens can be used directly as input to the encoder, that is, each token is represented by the sum of its word and positional embeddings, and this combined embedding is treated as a standard input to the encoder.
+One application of linearized trees is tree-to-string machine translation, in which a syntax tree in one language is translated into a string in another language~\citep{li-etal:2017modeling,currey-heafield:2018multi}.
+Linearized trees can also be utilized for tree generation.
+For example, parsing tasks can be framed as sequence-to-sequence problems, mapping an input text to a sequential representation of its corresponding syntax tree~\citep{vinyals-etal:2015grammar,choe-charniak:2016parsing}.
+Figure~\ref{fig:tree-linearization-for-t2s-and-parsing} illustrates these models.
+It should be noted that the methods described here are not specific to the Transformer and can be applied to many sequence-based architectures, such as RNN-based models.